sckott/recology/_drafts/2015-11-11-open-schol.md

 This is a key point about the rOpenSci model.
 We do centralize software of a particular type that fits our mission.
 Because we centralize in terms of physical location in our GitHub account, we can:

-* Jump in to fix a problem quickly in case one of our community maintainers is away or unable to respond in a timely manner
+* Jump in to fix a problem quickly in case one of our community maintainers is away or unable to respond in a timely manner.
-* Maintain a certain level of software quality
+* Maintain a certain level of software quality.
+Although we may not be there now with every package, we are trying hard to get there.
-* Enforce a community that is welcoming to all, that encourages less experienced contributors, and marginalized groups
+* Enforce a community that is welcoming to all, that encourages less experienced contributors, and marginalized groups.

 We try to balance nurturing novice or inexperienced developers with ....(NOT DONE WITH THE THOUGHT YET)